idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Diagnosing-Errors.md

 ---

 # Diagnosing Errors
-This is a list of _potential_ issues that could arise while running the pipeline, which are typically associated with runtime errors, which could be due to issues with the cluster (e.g., worker-node failure during your job) or job parameterisation (e.g., underestimating RAM required).
+On this page is a list of _potential_ issues that could arise while running the pipeline, which are typically associated with runtime errors, that could be due to issues with the cluster (e.g., compute-node failure during running your job) or job parameterisation (e.g. underestimating RAM required).

-This is not an exhaustive list, and is intended to give the user a sense of what problems may need to be reported to support@ilifu.ac.za and which ones can be ignored.
+This is not an exhaustive list, and is intended to give the user a sense of which problems may need to be reported to [support@ilifu.ac.za](mailto:support@ilifu.ac.za) and which problems can be ignored.

 ### Unable to launch jobs in SLURM